 specifies the mode in which you want to access SYSTEM 2000, M for Multi-User mode or S for single-user mode.
-Use M to access Multi-User SYSTEM 2000 running under a different CMS machine or z/OS address space.
-Use S to load and execute your own copy of SYSTEM 2000 on your machine or address space.
+Use M to access Multi-User SYSTEM 2000 running under a different CMS computer or z/OS address space.
+Use S to load and execute your own copy of SYSTEM 2000 on your computer or address space.
 The default is M.

 S2KMD= is an alias for S2KMODE=.
-(ACCESS=, ACC=, DBACCESS=, and DBACC=, which were developed for SAS Version 5, may also be used.)
+(ACCESS=, ACC=, DBACCESS=, and DBACC=, which were developed for SAS 5, might also be used.)